ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 ## Install Mock Factories

-I favor the use of centralized factory functions to create mocks whenever it makes sense.
-This allows me to use a consistently defined mock throughout the tests in my application and reduces maintenance costs.
-For this application, I provide a set of centralized mock factories. <a download href="/assets/packages/ionic-angular/test.zip">Download the zip file</a> and unpack it in the root of the project creating a `test` folder.
+It is a best-practice to use centralized factory functions to create mocks whenever it makes sense.
+This allows us to use a consistently defined mock throughout the tests in our application and reduces maintenance costs.
+For this application, we provide a set of centralized mock factories. <a download href="/assets/packages/ionic-angular/test.zip">Download the zip file</a> and unpack it in the root of the project creating a `test` folder.

 Once that is in place it is often used within the `TestBed` configuration in order to provide the mock object instead of the real object for various dependencies.
 For example: